Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Method

 $E_v$ can be considered as general-purpose representations of visual signals that are task/instruction-agnostic.
+Recent advances have already incorporated built-in compression mechanisms (e.g., spatial and temporal pooling) to reduce task-agnostic redundancy, enabling the construction of more compact $E_v$ when building MLLMs~\cite{qwen2vl_arxiv,Dynamic-VLM,LLAMA-vid}.
+Rather than applying another round of task-agnostic compression to $E_v$ (as in methods~\cite{tome_iclr, fastvid_arxiv}), our objective is to further address task-related redundancy by evaluating the importance of each token in $E_v$ with respect to a given instruction and selectively pruning those that contribute less.
 Recent advances have developed techniques to reduce the number of visual tokens to obtain a more compact $E_v$ when building MLLMs~\cite{qwen2vl_arxiv,Dynamic-VLM,LLAMA-vid}.
-Therefore, instead of further compressing $E_v$ in isolation (as in~\cite{tome_iclr, fastvid_arxiv}), our objective is to assess the importance of each token in $E_v$ with respect to a given instruction, and subsequently prune those that are less essential.
-Moreover, we investigate how to perform token compression prior to LLM computation, \emph{i.e.}, first compressing $E_v$ to $\hat{E_v} \in \mathbb{R}^{\hat{N}_v \times C}$ and then computing $Y = \mathbf{LM}(E_s, \hat{E_v}, E_u)$, where $\hat{N}_v$ is much smaller than $N_v$.
-In contrast to previous approaches~\cite{fastv_eccv, pdrop_arxiv, prunevid_arxiv}, our method does not require any modifications to the prefill and decode phases during inference, and computational and memory overhead can be significantly reduced in both phases.
+Therefore, instead of further compressing $E_v$ in isolation (namely task-agnostic compresssion methods like~\cite{tome_iclr, fastvid_arxiv}), our objective is to assess the importance of each token in $E_v$ with respect to a given instruction, and subsequently prune those that are less essential.
+Moreover, we investigate how to perform token compression prior to LLM computation, \emph{i.e.}, compressing $E_v$ to $\hat{E_v} = \mathbf{Comp}(E_v | E_u) \in \mathbb{R}^{\hat{N}_v \times C}$ and then computing $Y = \mathbf{LM}(E_s, \hat{E_v}, E_u)$, where $\hat{N}_v$ is much smaller than $N_v$.
+In contrast to previous methods~\cite{fastv_eccv, prunevid_arxiv}, our method does not require any modifications to the prefill and decode phases during inference, and computational and memory overhead can be significantly reduced in both phases.

 The details of our approach are presented below.
 In Section~\ref{sec:3_2}, we introduce explainability methods to assess the importance of visual tokens and guide token compression.
 A learning mechanism is then proposed to predict the explanation results in Section~\ref{sec:3_3}, which ultimately enables effective token compression at the LLM input stage.